FairwindsOps/rok8s-scripts/CONTRIBUTING.md

 * Submit a pull request.
 * Mention the issue in your PR description.
 I.E. `Fixes #42`.
 This will ensure that your issue gets tagged with the PR.

+## Orb development

+There is a Makefile that can assist in validating and testing the orb locally.
+See the commands there for more info.

 Attribution
 ===========